Martiless/hangman/README.md

 1. Open the "Reveal Config Vars" section and input the following information -  KEY: PORT, VALUE: 8000.
       * Nothing else is needed here for this project
 1. Under the Config Vars section in "Settings" select "BuildPack" and select Python and Nodejs,
-      * Making sure they are in this order.
+      * Make sure they are in this order.
 1. Now go to the "Deploy" tab at the top of the page and select your deploy method and repository.
-1. In "Delpoyment Method" click on "GitHub" to connect them.
+1. In "Deployment Method" click on "GitHub" to connect them.
 1. Once they are connected search for the repository you want and hit "connect".
 1. Either choose "Enable Automatic Deploys" or "Deploy Branch" in the manual deploy section.
       * *Note, if you click on Automatic Deploys, you will still need to hit deploy branch to build the site*